-With a modern and intelligent system, the company can:
+With a modern and intelligent data center access control system, the company can:

 |Identify each employee with their fingerprint or with a mobile credential or high-security card.
 By using fingerprint biometrics, you will have no doubt as to who has gained access and you will have total control over your facilities.|